trilioData/tvk-plugins/docs/target-browser/README.md

         4. Look for the required target name in the list and ensure that in `Browsing` column toggle is `Enabled` for that target.
 4. TVK's web-backend service should be up and running.
+5. TVK's target-browser ingress path[`spec.rules[*].host`] should be accessible.
+    1. If there's no DNS record for ingress-gateway service IP and ingress host path then, create one for it on your local system[`/etc/hosts`].
+    2. If ingress-gateway service is `NodePort` type then, make sure NodePort is properly exposed from all cluster nodes.

 **Supported OS and Architectures:**